AdrianMargel/spiral-drawer/README.md

 I began writting this program as an example to introduce my little sister to sine and cosine.
 It kind of spiralled out of control and I ended up using it to show her classes and recursion.

-Note that all images shown here are rendered using extremely slow speeds with no fade.

 The code was written fall 2018

 ## more images: